-Among others, Rebecca Daniel-Burke will be asking the following questions:
+Among other things, Rebecca Daniel-Burke will ask asked Dr. Francis the following questions:

-- Please tell us about the process to revise the new code of ethics (COE).
+- Please tell us about the process to revise the ACA code of ethics.

-- The 2014 COE starts with a preamble and purpose statement.
+- The 2014 code starts with a preamble and purpose statement.
 What are the noteworthy changes the task force made in the beginning of the COE?